eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 {"TimeStamp": "2024-11-06T16:34:25.511+00:00", "Log": "INFO 1 --- [demo] [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat initialized with port 8080 (http)"}
 ```

-## View Logs with Azure Portal
+## Viewing Logs in Azure Portal

-Streaming the console output as we just did may be helpful in understanding the immediate state of a microservice.
+Streaming the console output, as we tried earlier, can provide a more insight understanding of a microservice's current
+state.
-However, sometimes it's necessary to look further into the past or to look for something specific.
-This is easily done
+However, sometimes it's necessary to look further into the past logs or to look for something specific in the logs.
+This
+is easily done
 with Log Analytics.

 [Open Azure Portal](https://portal.azure.com) and navigate to your container app `helloworld`.
 Click on "Logs".
 This is